ARH Inspirations via Chat GPT

 Fulfillment of arrest, no battle granted within,

-But reprimands are handed to the sharp ears of His men.
+But reprimands handed to the sharp ears of His men.

-His accusers oblivious to His role as the Son of Man.
+His accusers oblivious to His name, Son of Man.

 Annas to Caiaphas and Sanhedrin to Pilate,